PriyankaReddy-21/Dapp-Connecting-To-Metamask/README.md

 Operation :

-- You can connect to your metamask wallet from the website.
+- You can connect to your metamask wallet from the dapp website.
-- Once metamask wallet is connected successfully, your wallet address will be visible on website.
+- Once metamask wallet is connected successfully, your wallet address will be visible on dapp website.

 To run :